5 Defenses an NYC Grand Larceny Lawyer Can Make on Your Behalf

 Often, arguing that you returned the property isn’t a complete defense to grand larceny.
 The prosecution can show that any attempt to move or control the property for a period of time is intent to deprive the rightful owner.
 However, evidence the property returned builds sympathy with the jury and shows remorse for sentencing.

-What Defense Strategy Is Right for Your Case?
+What Defense Strategy Is Right For Your Case?

 Knowing the right defense for your case is the job of an NYC grand larceny lawyer.
 A great lawyer will look at all the facts and circumstances surrounded charges of grand larceny and determine the weakest points in the prosecution’s case.
 This process involves trust between an NYC criminal lawyer and you, and extensive prior experience to recognize the strongest strategy.